2021 Seminar Series Schedule

 Wednesday, 23 June 2021: Welcome & Demonstration at 6:00 PM ET

 Raised in a renovated farmhouse along the St. Mary’s River in southern Maryland, third-generation artist Lisa Egeli began painting the world around her at a young age.
 As current president of The American Society of Marine Artists, Ms. Egeli has said, “My experience as both a member and leader of ASMA has brought me into a community of incredible artists whose purpose continues to be to recognize and preserve maritime history.
 Art is an amazing way to do that.”
-See some of Lisa’s impressive paintings in the spring 2020 Sea History article featuring her work, and join us as she gives us a plein air painting demonstration of Chesapeake Bay’s historic shorelines.
-“Something that is worth painting—something that you care about—is what is key,” says Egeli.
-“For me, that connection is boats, boating, and life on the water.
-I have lived it, I continue to live it, and I paint it.”
+See some of Lisa’s impressive paintings in the spring 2020 Sea History feature article on her work, and join us as she gives us a plein air painting demonstration of Chesapeake Bay’s historic shoreline.

 Upcoming Seminars – Save the Dates!